Austin1serb/portfolio-austin-serb/README.md

 It’s simply important to me that the design and structure don’t end up as a sea of lookalikes online.

-This project represents my personal brand and engineering philosophy.
+This project represents many hours of work and my engineering philosophy.
 I want to keep that identity intact.

 So Please: